 - Texas Street and Pioneer Avenue

-- o Estimated Cost \$350,000
+- Estimated Cost \$350,000

 - New Development Fair Share 32.32%

 - University Street and Brockton Avenue

-- Estimated Cost \$300,000
+- o Estimated Cost \$300,000

 - New Development Fair Share 32.32%

 - Intelligent Traffic Management System

 - Estimated Cost \$5,400,000

 - New Development Fair Share 23.1%

 - Automated Fire/Police Emergency Vehicle Preemption System

-- Estimated Cost \$150,000
+- o Estimated Cost \$150,000

 - New Development Fair Share 32.32%

-No refunds of fees are required and none have been made during Fiscal Year 2016-2017.
+No refunds of fees are required and none have been made during Fiscal Year 2017-2018.

-(254) Freeway Interchange Fund - As discussed above, thirty-seven percent of the transportation fees collected per Resolution Nos.
-7432 and 7701 are to meet the City's responsibility for the construction of major freeway interchange improvements on I-10 and one freeway interchange on the I-210 freeway.
+(254) Freeway Interchange Fund - As discussed above, thirty-seven percent of the transportation fees collected per Resolution No. 7701 are to meet the City's responsibility for the construction of major freeway interchange improvements on I-10 and one freeway interchange on the I-210 freeway.
 These projects are funded through the collection of multi-jurisdictional development fees and through the collection of regional Measure "I" revenue, under the 2010-2040 Measure "I" voter approved 1⁄2 cent sales tax transportation program.
 This \$1.9 billion dollar regional transportation improvement program, all of which is to be funded by development fees.
 The City has been identified as the lead agency regarding the implementation of improvements associated with the University Avenue and I-10 Freeway Interchange Improvement.
 On September 3, 2013, the City entered into a memorandum of understanding to commence the design of the project.
-Based on projections, it is estimated the project will be completed in 2018-2019.
-At this time, staff are unable to ascertain when all required funding amounts will be received by the City.
+Based on projections, it is estimated the project will be received by the City.
 This is due to the fact that the rate and pace of development is difficult to determine with respect to the deposit of impact fees by developers.